-It IS NOT a hot water/extraction carpet cleaner.
-Don’t get me wrong, a Sargent Steam Cleaner will do a great job on your carpets but not in the manner you may have used in the past.
+A steam cleaner IS NOT a hot water/extraction carpet cleaner.
+Don’t get me wrong, a steam cleaner will do a great job on your carpets but not in the manner you may have used in the past.
 Carpet cleaning machines and floor polishers that claim to be steam cleaners are, in fact, not.

 A true steam cleaner expels dry steam vapor and most do not provide suction like a vacuum.
 Instead, the moisture loosens the dirt, the pressure blasts it out of its hiding place and the heat kills the germs.